Compact Lie groups: Euler constructions and generalized Dyson conjecture: Euler parameterizations of the simply connected simple Lie groups

-Now let us summarize how to construct the generalized Euler parametrization of any simple compact Lie group $\pmb G$ w.r.t. a maximal symmetrically embedded Lie subgroup $\pmb H$.
+As an application of our results, we summarize how to realize the generalized Euler parameterization of any simple, simply connected, compact Lie group $\pmb G$ w.r.t. a maximal symmetrically embedded Lie subgroup $\pmb H$.
 This is given by expression (\ref{euler}) which we repeat here for convenience:

-The construction of $\pmb H[z_1, \ldots z_h]$ can be done inductively in the same way.
-As we have seen, this obtain by putting the subgroup $\pmb K$ in evidence so that $z_1, \ldots, z_h$ are chosen in such the way to cover the whole $\pmb H$, the coordinates $x_1, \ldots, x_{h-k}$ have the same range as $z_1, \ldots, z_{h-k}$.
+The parameterization of $\pmb H[z_1, \ldots ,z_h]$ can be done inductively in the same way.
+As we have seen, this is obtain by putting the subgroup $\pmb K$ in evidence so that $z_1, \ldots, z_h$ are chosen in such the way to cover the whole $\pmb H$, the coordinates $x_1, \ldots, x_{h-k}$ have the same range as $z_1, \ldots, z_{h-k}$.
 Finally, the range for $y_1, \ldots, y_l$ is specified by (\ref{range}).
-All possible Euler constructions of the groups are listed in Table \ref{tab:fourierFg2}.
+All possible Euler parameterizations of the simple, simply connected, compact Lie groups are listed in Table \ref{tab:fourierFg2}.

-From the same table one can easily verify that formula (\ref{int}) indeed agrees with (\ref{formula}), thus providing an alternative proof of the Macdonald-Dyson conjecture for all simple groups, for the case $k_\alpha=\frac {m_\alpha}2$.
+From the same table one can easily verify that formula (\ref{int}) indeed agrees with (\ref{formula}), thus providing an alternative proof of the Macdonald-Dyson's conjecture for all simple groups, for the case $k_\alpha=\frac {m_\alpha}2$.
 The volumes of the groups can be computed as in \cite{mac1}.